CreesteenCodes/Linux-Commands/Linux Commands/List of Commands.md

-# List of Commands Applied per Avtivity
+# List of Commands Applied per Activity

 ## IT 311 Laboratory Activity on September 24, 2025
 - sudo groupadd **Groupiee**